pivotal/docs-tap/overview.md

   </tr>
 </table>

-<sup>\*</sup> Only one supply chain should be installed at any given time.
+<sup>\*</sup> Only one supply chain must be installed at any given time.
-For information on switching from one supply chain to another, see [Getting Started with Tanzu Application Platform](getting-started.md).
+For information about switching from one supply chain to another, see [Getting Started with Tanzu Application Platform](getting-started.md).

 ## <a id='install'></a> About installing the Tanzu Application Platform v1.0